Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride follows easy and paved rolling country roads to Lake of Saint- André and along vineyards, then a flat and paved bike path through shaded parks into the historic center of Chambéry.
-Entering the city, the path becomes a biking lane and you will ride on a short stretch of cobblestone.
-Expect some traffic into and out of Chambéry.
-The afternoon ride is mostly on a flat bike path back to the hotel.
-An extra 9 km loop includes a short and very gradual climb on the first hills of the Massif des Bauges.
-A not to miss loop, if you want to enjoy the views of the valley, Mount Granier, and southern Alps from a nice perspective.
+Today’s ride follows easy, paved, rolling country roads to Lake of Saint-André, passing vineyards along the way.
+From there, a flat, paved bike path leads you through shaded parks into the historic center of Chambéry.
+As you enter the city, the path becomes a bike lane, and you’ll briefly ride over a short stretch of cobblestone.
+Expect some traffic when entering and exiting Chambéry.
+The afternoon ride follows a mostly flat bike path back to the hotel.
+An optional 8-km loop includes a short, very gradual climb into the first hills of the Massif des Bauges.
+It’s a must-ride if you’d like to enjoy sweeping views of the valley, Mount Granier, and the southern Alps from a beautiful vantage point.

 Cumulative Distance Range: 9 — 44 km (5 — 27 miles)